MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/expressroute.md

 ---
-title: Connect an on-premises network to Azure using ExpressRoute | Azure Reference Architectures | Azure Architecture Center
+title: Connect an on-premises network to Azure using ExpressRoute
 description: >-
   How to implement a secure site-to-site network architecture that spans an Azure virtual network and an on-premises network connected using Azure